12 of TV's Most Unconventional Relationships (PHOTOS)

 The Henricksons (Big Love)

 This is the first time we've seen HBO tackle some big ideas the world has about love.
-With a star-studded cast of committed actors (and lovers) the show boldly portrayed the taboo lifestyle of a Salt Lake City suburban man (played by Bill Paxton)married to three women at the same time (played by Chloë Sevigny, Ginnifer Goodwin, and Jeanne Tripplehorn).
+With a star-studded cast of committed actors (and lovers) the show boldly portrays the taboo lifestyle of a Salt Lake City suburban man (played by Bill Paxton) married to three women at the same time (played by Chloë Sevigny, Ginnifer Goodwin, and Jeanne Tripplehorn).

 Aidan and Sally (Being Human)

-The BBC series followed the lives of three very complicated 20-something roommates.
-200-year-old vampire Aidan (played by Sam Witwer) and lovable ghost Sally (played by Meaghan Rath) must hide their supernatural identities from the world, but one thing they will never hide is their burning love for each other.
+The BBC series follows the lives of three very complicated "20-something" roommates.
+Well-intentioned vampire Aidan (played by Sam Witwer) and lovable ghost Sally (played by Meaghan Rath) must hide their supernatural identities from the world, but one thing they will never hide is their burning love for each other.

 Ned and Charlotte 'Chuck' (Pushing Daisies)

-Using his mysterious gift to bring the dead back to life, Ned (played by Lee Pace) reunites with his brutally murdered childhood crush Chuck (played by Anna Friel) after reviving her.
-Unfortunately, whatever Ned brings to life, can also be reverted to death with one simple touch, which leaves the pie maker with the seemingly impossible task of keeping the flames alive while also keeping his romantic partner alive in the process.
+Using his mysterious gift to bring the dead back to life, Ned (played by Lee Pace) reunites with his brutally murdered childhood crush Chuck (played by Anna Friel).
+Unfortunately, whatever Ned brings to life, can also be reverted to death with one simple touch, which leaves the pie maker with the seemingly impossible task of keeping the spark alive while also keeping his newfound romantic partner alive in the process.

 With storylines based on anything from extraterrestrial life and the afterlife to killer vampires and free-willed robots, writers have used the creative space to introduce love in a rather unconventional way.
 Indeed, there is a high chance most of TV's most memorable couples are not as normal as they appear to be.

 Click through the gallery above to see us break down some strange and even stranger relationships that have blossomed on our favorite shows.